emqx/emqx-sn/README.md

 ```

 - mqtt.sn.port
-  * The UDP port which emqx-sn is listening on.
+  * The UDP port which emq-sn is listening on.
 - mqtt.sn.advertise_duration
-  * The duration(seconds) that emqx-sn broadcast ADVERTISE message through.
+  * The duration(seconds) that emq-sn broadcast ADVERTISE message through.
 - mqtt.sn.gateway_id
   * Gateway id in ADVERTISE message.
 - mqtt.sn.username
   * This parameter is optional.
-If specified, emqx-sn will connect EMQX core with this username.
+If specified, emq-sn will connect EMQTTD core with this username.
 It is useful if any auth plug-in is enabled.
 - mqtt.sn.password
   * This parameter is optional.
 Pair with username above.